Home » Ted Bundy Seattle Locations » This Location

 Police photograph

-This is a police photograph of the site, which has been labelled.
-As you can see, Ted left the women's bodies at the clearance just before the trees.
-Note that the two red dots probably aren't too precise as the remains were scattered around the area by local wildlife.
+This is a police photograph of the site.
+As you can see, Bundy left the women's bodies at the clearance just before the trees.
+Note that the two red dots probably aren't too precise, as the remains were scattered around the area by local wildlife.

 Bundy's decision to stop using his original site at Taylor Mountain and switch to Issaquah is interesting.